Louisiana Cannabis Laws & Dispensary Compliance Guide

 Cultivation:

-7% off gross sales, paid by Producer
+7% of gross sales, paid by the Producer

 Delivery